Residential Roofing Material

 House Styles: Metal looks great on bungalows, cabins, contemporary and cottage-style homes.

-Pros: Slate is very durable, fire-resistant and a sustainable roof that can be recycled.
+Pros: Slate is very durable, fire-resistant and is a sustainable roof that can be recycled.

 Cons: Slate is expensive, heavy, and requires extra framing and professional installation.
 The quality of imported slate can vary.